 William & Mary Law School offers you many opportunities to practice the wide range of skills necessary to provide clients with competent representation of the highest caliber and be successful in the practice of law.
-In addition to being an Associate in your Legal Skills firm for two-years, which will offer you a solid foundation in lawyering skills and professional ethics, you will have many opportunities in your second and third years to represent real clients in actual cases through our clinical program; the hard part might be choosing between all the clinics we offer.
+You will have many opportunities in your second and third years to represent real clients in actual cases through our clinical program; the hard part might be choosing between all the clinics we offer.

 Lawyering in the community: